Career Guide

 Game Warden in New York — 2026 Career Guide

 Game wardens in New York are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the New York State Department of Environmental Conservation, Division of Law Enforcement.
 New York employs the second-most game wardens (390) and ranks in the top 5 for pay at $76,060.
-Game wardens in New York earn a mean annual wage of $76,060 ($36.57/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $15,680 above the national median of $60,380 — a 26% premium for New York wardens.
-The BLS counts 390 fish and game wardens employed in New York.
+BLS OEWS May 2023 puts New York game-warden pay at a $76,060 mean annual wage ($36.57/hour) for SOC 33-3031 — $15,680 above the $60,380 national midpoint, a 26% premium, across 390 employed wardens.
+Fieldwork in New York centers on Adirondack and Catskill backcountry patrols at the nation's second-largest warden force (390 officers).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the New York State Department of Environmental Conservation, Division of Law Enforcement.
 This is career information — verify current standards with the agency before applying.

 New York Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-New York wardens rank among the higher-paying states for this profession.
+New York wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens